 1995-2011: Ibid., Analysis and Data Division, personal communications, Nov.
 9, 2009, Sep.
 29, 2011, Jan.
 23, 2013, and Sept.
 2013.

 1990-99: U.S. Department of Transportation, National Highway Traffic Safety Administration, National Center for Statistics and Analysis, Traffic Safety Facts 1999, DOT HS 809 100 (Washington, DC: December 2000), table 4.

 2000-04: Ibid., General Estimates System Database and personal communication, Dec.
 9, 2003, Oct.
 12, 2004, Apr.
 20, 2006.

-2005-11: U.S. Department of Transportation, National Highway Traffic Safety Administration, National Center for Statistics and Analysis, Traffic Safety Facts (Washington, DC: Annual Issues), table 2.
+2005-11: U.S. Department of Transportation, National Highway Traffic Safety Administration, National Center for Statistics and Analysis, Traffic Safety Facts (Washington, DC: Annual Issues), table 2, as of September 2013.

 Highway-rail grade crossings:

 1960-70: National Safety Council, Accident Facts, 1974 (Washington, DC: 1974).

 1975-2012: U.S. Department of Transportation, Federal Railroad Administration, Office of Safety Analysis, table 5.11, Hwy/Rail Incidents Summary Tables, available at http://safetydata.fra.dot.gov/OfficeofSafety/ as of September 2013.